nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/09_Telos.md

   - Thanks.
 I'll return later.
 [End Dialog]
 - Back to Opo Chano
   - Yes, here: 2500 credits.
-  - Keep the money in return for the credentials.
+  - Keep the money in return for the credentials. (not on switch??)
 - Go to Czerka office
 - reask
   - I need you to come with me.